Best double glazing companies Double glazing prices

 More than 40% of Which? members say it’s difficult to find good advice on double glazing, and a quarter had no idea initially how much double glazing should cost, so we’ve produced a pricing guide to help you separate the good value quotes from the bad.

 We asked 15 recommended double glazing companies from Which?
 Local to tell us the typical prices they would charge for common double glazing jobs.
+The prices were collected in 2012 as part of our last investigation into double glazing services.
+As prices change over time, we are currently collecting updated pricing information for 2016, which we'll publish on this page later this spring.

 There are plenty of variables that affect prices (see ‘Cost of extras’ below for examples) and every house is different – but these prices should give a rough idea of what to expect to pay.